 Apple’s Growing Role

-While news that heavyweights like CVS, Aetna, JP Morgan, Berkshire Hathaway, and of course Amazon were getting into healthcare, have dominated the media cycle, another huge name has also stepped into the arena in a very significant way.
-In another move toward making the iPhone an irreplaceable device, Apple is adding medical records and health information to the growing list of data points available at the fingertips of its users.
-Pulling in records from EHRs like AthenaHealth, Cerner and others, Apple is working to make health information readily available, as well as easily shareable with new medical providers.
+While news that heavyweights like CVS, Aetna, JP Morgan, Berkshire Hathaway, and of course Amazon are getting into healthcare, have dominated the media cycle, another huge name stepped into the arena in a very significant way.
+In another move toward making the iPhone an irreplaceable device, Apple has added medical records and health information to the growing list of data points available at the fingertips of its users.
+Pulling in records from EHRs like athenahealth, AdvacnedMD, and others, Apple is working to make health information readily available, as well as easily shareable with new medical providers.
 In tandem with the development of the Apple Watch, the potential for a holistic look at one’s overall health and fitness picture is now well within reach.

 Adoption of standards (FHIR)

 In general terms, FHIR, which stands for Fast Healthcare Interoperability Resources, is a new standard API protocol for exchanging health record data.
 Now more than five years old, its objectives include allowing faster, more efficient access for outdated “legacy” systems that are likely to remain in existence for some time, and as with Apple’s role above (which uses the FHIR standard), to make the connection to health information for consumers much more efficient.
 So what does the future hold for FHIR?
 In a nutshell, continuing its role as an industry enabler, and allowing the innovators to build on the progress being made.
 The future of healthcare innovation, with the help of evolving EHR systems, now looks very bright.

 Want to learn more about how your practice may benefit from streamlining its operations?
 Simply contact Aquina Health today.